Hemmant's List

 • Acting for a private client in negotiating a successful outcome regarding significant environmental non-compliance to avoid prosecution.

-• Acting for a private commercial entity defending a development offence under the Planning Act
+• Acting for a private commercial entity defending a development offence under the Planning Act.

 Caitlin Pincott